askap-vast/vast-tools/README.md

 Currently these are scripts that can just be copied and run, not a module installation yet (soon).

-## find_racs.py
+## find_sources.py

-This script allows you to quickly query RACS data on provided coordiantes, either through the command line or using a csv list.
+This script allows you to quickly query data from the RACS and VAST Pilot surveys on provided coordinates, either through the command line or using a csv list.

 This includes Stokes I and Stokes V (negative sources included).